Cosmitar/hit-combo-factory/README.md

 if you're ok with the artist, two songs are enough, yeah!

-if you don't like the artist, better remove him/her from the playlist (WIP)
+if you don't like the artist, better remove him/her from the playlist

 ##Combos has types (WIP)
 You can choose from a combination of